AtharvK9/AtharvK9/README.md

   </a>

 ## About Me:
 Hey there!
-I am a tech enthusiast currently pursuing a Bachelors in Computer Science Engineering(Second-year undergraduate)🎓.
+I am a tech enthusiast currently pursuing a Bachelors in Computer Science Engineering(Second-year undergraduate)🎓.<br>
 I enjoy creative problem solving, Competitive-Programming, Web-Development , Open-Source and experimenting with various domains in computer science.
 I keep Learning new Technologies and Frameworks.